VienJou/vienjou.github.io/_pages/about.md

 **[2025.06]** Attending [I-GUIDE Forum 2025](https://i-guide.io/forum/forum-2025/).
 Giving an poster presentation about "Uncovering the impact of building spatial-functional information on urban livability using machine learning".

-**[2025.06]** Attending [I-GUIDE Forum 2025](https://i-guide.io/forum/forum-2025/), holding at Sheraton Grand Chicago Riverwalk | Chicago, Illinois, USA on June 17 - 19, 2025.
-Giving an poster presentation about "Uncovering the impact of building spatial-functional information on urban livability using machine learning".

 For more detailed news and updates, please visit the [News](/news/) page.